Creative Ideas As Currency: Growth for Artists In The Digital Economy

 Start a YouTube Channel

-Everything has an overhead, creating media for a platform like YouTube, not least of all.
-If you study this medium, though, you will quickly discover that you can get started with minimal expertise.
-Your videos won’t be good, they will blow…hard.
-Successful YouTubers widely acknowledge that starting somewhere and starting now is necessary.
-You need to get the rubbish out to get to the good stuff.
-Staring now is the only answer because this is very likely going to take years to come to fruition, if it ever does.
+Everything has its overhead, especially when creating media for a platform like YouTube.
+However, if you study this medium, you will quickly discover that you can get started with minimal expertise.
+Your videos may not be great; they will likely blow…hard.
+Successful YouTubers widely acknowledge that it is essential to start somewhere and start now.
+You need to produce the rubbish to reach the good stuff.
+Starting now is the only answer because this is very likely going to take years to come to fruition, if it ever does.

 The Caveat: No Such Thing as an Overnight Success